OLHC News Issue 15 Term 2 Week 7 - 6th June 2025

 Dear Parents and Friends of Our Lady's,

-As always, please come and see me if you would like a tour or conversation.
+As always, please come and see me if you would like a tour of our new building or a conversation about OLHC.

 All the very best,